Neil-McNaughton-Lab/fMRI-StopSignalTask/README.md

 Python code that, when run in Python, executes the experiment.
 The long and short method for converting this `.py` script (if you ever change the TestSoundSettings experment) is compare it with `test_soundv1p1.py` under `external_functions`.
-I have simply commented out the unnesessary sections of code (using doc strings to distinguish them from standard comments) so it should be possible to compare the `test_soundv1p1.py` with `TestSoundSettingsv1p1_lastrun.py`.
+I have simply commented out the unnecessary sections of code (using doc strings to distinguish them from standard comments) so it should be possible to compare the `test_soundv1p1.py` with `TestSoundSettingsv1p1_lastrun.py`.

-The longer, and much more esoteric, answer is you will need to comment out the sections of code that generate a window and ExperimentHandler for the expeeriment.
+The longer, and much more esoteric, answer is you will need to comment out the sections of code that generate a window and ExperimentHandler for the experiment.
 This is because we want to have PsychoPy bring up the Sound Test Settings inside the window generated by the SST.
 We then comment out the section that Initialises the PsychoPy components because we want to yield control of this step to the SST experiment.
-We then comment out the section of code  which initalises Routine "Display" because this too is inside the SST.
+We then comment out the section of code which initialises Routine "Display" because this too is inside the SST.
 Finally, we remove any `thisExp.____` calls that are looking for variables that are no longer present, such as `addLoop`.